xu-shawn/lc0/README.md

 When a position seems to be very drawish/winnish, search can be widened by increasing CPUCT.
 If the absolute value of the position's q value is at most `desperation-low` or at least `desperation-high` the CPUCT valued is increased by a factor of `desperation-multiplier`.
 The prior weight is the weight at which the effect is a half of its max value.
-Recommended settings below.
-Disabled by default.
+This setting is NOT RECOMMENDED, but the following settings can be used for testing.

 ```
 --desperation-multiplier=1.5